rgrannell1/kea/README.md

 )(1:100)
 ```

+In fact combinators are so powerful that the xI (identity), xK (return a constant function), and
+xS (a substitution combinator) that they in themselves define a programming language!

+Of course, this is a less likely use of combinators than defining
+your own control structures for functions.

 ## Footnotes

 [1] I won't use *that* word; every mention of *that* word cuts the usership of an FP library by half.